 It’s already that time, you guys!
 That’s how you know spring is almost here…. it’s seed sowing time.
 I’m so excited to start in on my vegetable garden, I’ve got my grow light out, I’ve got all my books (this and this) on my coffee table and I’ve been madly perusing the Seed Savers Exchange website.
+Finally, all those tools that I bought from OccupyTheFarm paid off.
+It only shows that you don’t really need the expensive machineries and tools to get your garden started.
 But I got a little overwhelmed with where and when, exactly, to start, so last weekend I sat down to talk a little bit with Meredith Shepherd of the DC-based organic home gardening service Love & Carrots and get her advice for starting your own small home garden.

-- Grow herbs.
-Meredith advises the best way to get started gardening is to design and grow a small herb garden, especially if you’re a renter.
+Grow herbs.
+The landscapers Melbourne crew advises the best way to get started gardening is to design and grow a small herb garden, especially if you’re a renter.
 Her favorites are lavender, sweet woodruff, lemon verbena and chives.

 There are lots of things I think would be cool to do, so I just dive in without proper training.
 One is growing herbs on the deck.
 Understandably, my results have been mixed.
 The potted mint is going great guns, but last year the basil plant that had been visibly shooting up daily as if it inspired Jack and the Beanstalk suddenly turned black, dropped its leaves, and keeled over.
 No more fresh basil for me.